-On the other side, Intelliscore is a specialized software that can convert any kind of music files to MIDI with ease and which is one of the rare that can convert multi-instrument MP3files with great accuracy.
+On the other side, Intelliscore is a specialized software that can convert any kind of music file to MIDI with ease and is one of the rare ones that can convert multi-instrument MP3 files with great accuracy.

-AVS Audio Converter is also a good solution too.
+AVS Audio Converter is also a good solution.
 This free software offers conversion between all kinds of music files, as well as music to MIDI conversion.

 How to Convert MP3 to MIDI in Logic Pro